mfbsouza/boislib/README.md

-As a embedded developer, I sometimes find myself in the need of common well know data structures and algorithms that usually comes in many libraries that aren't always easily portable.
+As a embedded developer, I sometimes find myself in the need of common well know data structures and algorithms that usually comes in many libraries that aren't always available in all platform or easily portable.
 That can be a real pain especially when doing firmware and bare-metal work.

 The goal here is to provide implementation to those data structures and algorithms and also to extended and provide not such common ones, making